manya02/Fashion_Recommender/README.md

 ## let's talk about code

-As here I'm using **streamlet** as a front-end so you need to type on terminal
+As here I'm using **streamlet** as a front-end
+And for ML coding I used python and used Anaconda(Jupyter) as an IDE so you need to type on terminal
 ```
 Streamlight run home.py
 ```
 #### these files .pkl file and containing extracted features and correspondings name of images in different datasets.
 we did this to avoid again and again extraction of features of the same datasets.

 [feature_details_jeans.pkl](https://github.com/manya02/Fashion_Recommender/blob/main/feature_details_jeans.pkl)

 [feature_details_mensjeans.pkl](https://github.com/manya02/Fashion_Recommender/blob/main/feature_details_mensjeans.pkl)